 A master’s degree in finance degree takes two years to complete.
 It is an advanced program that expands upon the fundamentals of finance by focusing on specialized areas of finance.

-The two popular options you can consider: a Master of Business Administration (MBA) with a focus in finance, and a master’s degree in finance.
-These degrees provide you with the skills needed for managerial positions in the field.
+The two popular options you can consider: a Master of Business Administration (MBA) with a focus on finance and a master’s degree in finance.
+These degrees provide the skills needed for managerial positions in the field.

-A doctorate degree is the highest level of financial education.
-It prepares you to become a financial researcher and/or financial instructor, as well as allow you to be qualified for almost any position in the financial world.
+A doctorate is the highest level of financial education.
+It prepares you to become an economic researcher and financial instructor and allows you to be qualified for almost any position in the financial world.

-A doctorate degree in finance takes an additional four to five years to complete, after obtaining your bachelor’s and master’s degrees.
+A doctorate in finance takes an additional four to five years to complete after obtaining your bachelor’s and master’s degrees.

 Top Finance Schools